 That’s what can happen when prospects visit your site and don’t see the web content they’re looking for.
 Instead of creating content that covers all of the stages in the buyer’s problems and potential solutions, most jump into explaining their products and/or services and why they’re the best option.

 You have to be careful with that because prospects can come to your site at any stage of the buyer’s journey.
 You need to make sure you have content prepared for each and every stage so it’s easy for your potential to follow and hopefully turn them into a lead!

-Now you can see why buyer personas and the buyer’s journey are great tools to understand to really master your inbound marketing strategy.
-Doing these two key exercises will help get you on the right track to ensure you’re reaching the right people at the right time and at the right location, all by simply researching your customer base.
+Now you can see why buyer personas and the buyer's journey are great tools to understand to really master your inbound marketing strategy.
+Doing these two key exercises will help get you on the right track to ensure you're reaching the right people at the right time, all by simply researching your customer base.

-Creating and refining your buyer personas helps you be that right person for your customers.
-And understanding the phases of the buyer's journey and creating content that is customized to each stage, helps them find you at that seemingly serendipitous moment.
+Creating and refining your buyer personas helps you be the right person for your customers.
+And understanding the phases of the buyer's journey and creating customized content for each stage helps them find you at that seemingly serendipitous moment.

 Chapter 8: Result-Oriented Content Marketing with Inbound Methodology